fefe982/DeMangleVC/special_symbols.md

 ``x::B::`virtual displacement map'{for x::C}``

-It is helper structure which helps casting between pointer to member functions in the two classes.
+It is a helper structure which helps casting between pointer to member functions in the two classes.
 Usually multiple inheritance / virtual function / virtual bases are involved.

 ## `eh vector constructor iterator`